 First of all, consider who’s on Twitter.

 Then, use Twitter as your real-time information source.
 I used to read about the events from comunicatedepresa.ro or from newsletters, not to mention large masses have the illusion that information is on TV.
 I still use web 1.0, but if I follow the right people, the events and all the relevant news will come to me.
-As a conclusion…
+In conclusion…

 Three of the other reasons why my tweets are protected, which means you can’t see what I write about unless I allow you to, are:

 6. Privacy.
-When I write something about what I am doing now, in my life, I am sharing something which tells about me: what I am doing, what I am not doing, what I think, what I read, who I read, what I consider to be relevant, how much I interact, how many people follow me, who follows me, etc.
+When I write something about what I am doing now in my life, I am sharing something which tells about me: what I am doing, what I am not doing, what I think, what I read, who I read, what I consider to be relevant, how much I interact, how many people follow me, who follows me, etc.

-Your personal life is life and it should stay personal.
-Beware of how much and what you put out there.
+Your personal life is life, and it should stay confidential.
+But beware of how much and what you put out there.
 You cannot modify your tweets.
 It’s not like a WordPress post that you can edit how you like.
 Once you put it out there, you can only keep it or delete it.
-You won’t believe how much real information can get from you someone who just has access to some of your information.
+You won’t believe how much factual information can get from you someone who just has access to some of your data.

 Another 2 things I just want to add are…

 10. Twitter is the most excellent tool for self-discipline concerning the sources of information, meaning you have to choose.